aviau/macos-no-transition-delay/README.md

 5. That's it!
 You can now switch desktops by holding "option" (or whatever key you set it to) and clicking on the Desktop number (1 through 0).

 6. <b>WARNING</b>.
 Make sure you have disabled all Mission Control Desktop shortcuts from `System Preferences / Keyboard / Shortcuts / Mission Control / Switch to Desktop X` or they will take priority.
+Also make sure `Automatically rearrange Spaces based on most recent use` is disabled under `System Preferences / Mission Control`.

 7. <b>WARNING 2</b>.
 Any apps that like to switch Desktops by themselves (such as apps you assign to a particular Desktop) might mess the desktop up by not hiding certain windows.
 To recover simply switch to the active space back and forth once or twice.